ibnuda/fpmortals/manuscript/complete.md

   )
 ~~~~~~~~

-if we find that the `payments` are very dense, we may wish to swap to a `Diev`
-representation for performance reasons, without any change in our business logic
-because we used `Monoid`, not any `List` specific methods.
-We would, however,
-have to provide an `Enum[LocalDate]`, which is an otherwise useful thing to
-have.

 kita akan menemui bahwa `payments` sangat padat, kita mungkin berharap untuk
 menggantinya dengan representasi `Diev` dengan alasan performa tanpa mengubah
 logika bisnis dikarenakan kita menggunakan `Monoid`, bukan `List`.
 Walaupun hal